London St Patrick's Festival

 A free adventure trail for the whole family.

 Irish author, broadcaster, playwright, and journalist Mary Kenny comes to City Hall for a free lecture, “Perspectives on Irish Feminism”.
-The lecture will take place on Monday 13 March at 7.30pm in the Mayor's Chamber in City Hall.
+Click here to register for a free ticket.

 The Lecture is organised by the Irish Cultural Centre in collaboration with City Hall as part of the Mayor of London's St Patrick's Festival.